Car insurance for hail and storm damage

 Destructive storms can strike any time in Australia no matter where you live.
 That said, there are some particular times of year when you should stay on top of the forecasts and have a plan for your car.

-Hail has been known to affect all major population centers in Australia and is most common from September through April.
+Hail has been known to affect all major population centres in Australia and is most common from September through April.
 That's when the warm surface temperature clashes with the cool upper atmosphere: perfect conditions for those highly destructive ice pellets known as hailstones.

 Hailstorms are particularly damaging since they can send a bombardment of hailstones the size of tennis balls pummelling into the ground below.